Enter or edit measures for a recipe or sub recipe

 When you create a recipe or sub recipe, by default its measure is grams.

 You can make more measures available for the recipe on its Measures tab.
 Here, you can add common measures (such as slice) or import the measures from another similar item.
-If this recipe is a liquid, you can also enable volume measures (such as mL and L).
+If this recipe is a liquid, you can also enable volumetric measures (such as mL and L).

 To add a common measure